Robust Transceiver Design for RIS Enhanced Dual-Functional Radar-Communication with Movable Antenna: System Model

 \section{System Model}

 We consider a DFRC system as depicted in Fig.\,\ref{model}, where the dual-functional BS equipped with a planar array consisting of $N$ transmitting/receiving movable antennas serves $K$ single-antenna users while detecting a {point-like target} in the presence of $Q$ clutters.
-It is assumed that the direct links from the BS to the users are not available due to blockages, thus an $M$-element RIS is deployed to create virtual {LoS} links.
+It is assumed that the direct links from the BS to the users are not available due to blockages, thus an $M$-element RIS is deployed to create virtual {LoS} links\footnote{{In this work, the RIS is deployed exclusively to establish virtual LoS links for communication, omitting its role in radar sensing.
+This is justified by the fact that the echo signals reflected via RIS undergo at least three-hop propagation (e.g., BS-RIS-Target-BS), resulting in significant product path loss.
+Consequently, their power is negligible compared to that of the direct sensing link.
+Nonetheless, the proposed algorithm can be readily adapted to scenarios involving RIS-assisted sensing.}}.
 The 2D moving regions for the transceiver antennas are respectively denoted by $\mathcal{C}_t$ and $\mathcal{C}_r$, both consisting of a square region of size $A\times A$.
 Moreover, the positions of the $n$-th transmitting and receiving antenna MAs are denoted by $\boldsymbol{t}_n = [x_n^t,y_n^t]^T$ and $\boldsymbol{r}_n = [x_n^r,y_n^r]^T$, with the reference points for the regions $\mathcal{C}_t$ and $\mathcal{C}_r$ represented by $\boldsymbol{o}^t = \boldsymbol{o}^r = [0,0]^T$, respectively.